Charter Schools Program Grants to Charter Management Organizations for the Replication and Expansion of High-Quality Charter Schools (CMO Grants)

 Charter Management Organization (CMO)

-For more information about previous awards and other past competitions, please visit the Awards page.
+For information about the FY 2023 CSP CMO Grants awards and previous awards, please visit the Awards page.

 The major purposes of the CSP are to: